Otitis media refers to inflammation or infection of the middle ear cavity.

 It is most commonly seen in children.

 In acute otitis media, otalgia is the most common complaint.
 Other common signs and symptoms include otorrhea, hearing loss, headache, fever, and irritability.
 The otoscopic signs with the highest positive predictive value for acute otitis media are a bulging tympanic membrane followed by impaired mobility on pneumatic otoscopy 5.
-Redness of the tympanic membrane is less reliable but may be used to make the diagnosis in combination with other signs such as the presence of middle ear effusion.
+The redness of the tympanic membrane is less reliable but may be used to make the diagnosis in combination with other signs such as the presence of middle ear effusion.

 In otitis media with effusion, most cases are asymptomatic.
 When patients are symptomatic, the most common finding is mild conductive hearing loss.

 In chronic otitis media, the most common complaints are persistent otorrhea and hearing loss.
 Otoscopic examination demonstrates a perforated tympanic membrane.